 pose a security risk for some use cases.
 See BUGS below.

-The -p option takes a comma- or colon-separated
+The -p option takes a comma-

 - Fuse options.

 This even prevents root from writing to it.
 If this is all you need, then